 With cross country, you can easily pick and chose a course to suit you, although I personally would go for a pristine golf course with no mud and no hills, which is as close to road running as you can get!
-But if you really want to test yourself find a muddy, hilly slog of a course and you'll see what XC running is all about!
-If you’re in the UK, the national cross country is held at the beginning of next year and is certainly one you should have on your bucket list.
+But if you really want to test yourself find a muddy, hilly slog of a course and you'll see what cross country running is all about!

-This is why tracks up and down the country remain very quiet over the winter months.
+This is why tracks usually remain very quiet over the winter months.
 There just aren’t any track races so athletes tend to stay off the track until the New Year.
-Road running and cross country races will be where the action is!
+Road running and cross country races will be where the action is in winter.